-Unlike diseases or conditions like diabetes or kidney stones, there is no one test that can tell if you have sepsis.
-Diagnosis is made after your doctor evaluates your symptoms, your history, and other tests that may indicate you have an infection.
+Unlike diseases or conditions like diabetes or kidney stones, there is no one test for sepsis testing.
+However, your doctor makes the diagnosis by evaluating your symptoms, your history, and other tests.
 This can then lead your doctor to suspect you have sepsis.

 Complete blood count (CBC): A CBC is a common blood test.
 It measures how many white blood cells are circulating in your blood, among other things.
 White blood cells (also called leukocytes) fight bacteria, viruses, and other organisms your body identifies as a danger.
 A higher than normal amount of WBCs in your blood could mean that you have an infection.
-Too few WBCs can indicate that you’re at risk of developing an infection.
+But too few WBCs can indicate you’re at risk of developing an infection.

-The following three tests are what doctors call confirmatory tests.
+The following tests are what doctors call confirmatory or diagnostic tests.
 The test results give the medical team more information when they suspect sepsis.
 Patients and their doctors need to first recognize the clinical signs and symptoms for the tests to be ordered, however.
 If your doctor suspects sepsis, treatment (with fluids and antibiotics) should begin right away, while waiting for these confirmatory test results.

 Urinalysis: Like the CBC, this simple urine test can tell your doctor a lot about your health, including if you have a urinary tract infection (UTI) or problems with your kidneys, such as a kidney stones.
 There is no special preparation to provide a urine sample for a urinalysis.

-Tests for specific infections
+Testing for specific infections